d2l-ai/d2l-en/contrib/run-on-aws/aws.md

-# Using AWS to Run Code
+# Run on Amazon SageMaker

 This tutorial will guide you through Amazon SageMaker: a service that allows you to be up and running with MXNet in 5 minutes and to do Machine Learning at large scale in the quickest and easiest way possible.